rdinter/CAUV/README.md

             - Some data cannot be downloaded and must be hosted elsewhere.
 They will also be in this folder for local use.
         - `various_names.csv`
         - `various_names.rds`
-    - `0-functions.R` - relevant functions for this sub-directory.
     - `.gitignore` - any large files will not be loaded to GitHub.
 - [1-tidy/](1-tidy/)
-    - `1-component_tidy.R` - script to gather and format data in a usable way
+    - `1-tidy-cauv.R` - script to gather and format data in a usable way by each component
+    - `ohio_cauv_all` - as .csv and .rds but these are all of the components joined together which is a large amount of variables.
     - component/
         - Properly formatted and gathered data for further analysis on a particular component of the CAUV calculation (prices, yields, harvested acreage, capitalization rate, and non-land costs).
 - [2-calc/](2-calc/)